Free Territory of Trieste: Demographics

 During the late 1940s and in the years following the division of the territory, up to 40,000 people (mostly Italians) chose to leave the Yugoslav Zone B and move to the Italian Zone A for various reasons: some were intimidated into leaving, and some simply preferred not to live in Yugoslavia.
-(See Italianization that occurred previously.)
-Within Yugoslavia, the people who left were referred to as 'choosers', whereas they called themselves esuli 'exiles'.
+Within Yugoslavia, the people who left were referred to as optanti (optants or 'choosers', per the right of option provided for other territories in the Treaty of Peace with Italy), whereas they called themselves esuli 'exiles'.
 About 14,000 Italians chose to remain in the Yugoslav zone.
 The population of the Free Territory of Trieste was approximately 370,000 in 1949.